poliva/six-button-notation/README.md

 Forward - medium kick (also called MK)<br />
 Roundhouse (RH) - fierce kick (also called HK)<br />

-To use it: Tools -> extensions -> Developer mode -> load unpacked extension.
+To use it: Tools -> extensions -> Developer mode -> load unpacked extension, or [install it from the chrome web store](https://chrome.google.com/webstore/detail/six-button-notation/fgidjbnfkhgfhbekgphengkckhhchbon).